proglang/jgs/DynamicAnalyzer/readme.md

 ```
 The local `y` would be upgraded from LOW to HIGH, because the high guard (`secret == 42`) sets the localPC to HIGH inside the if statement.
 This upgrade will not pass: An IllegalFlowException will be thrown, even though no information has yet been leaked.
 If the PC is HIGH, we cannot update a LOW variable and have it upgraded to HIGH.
 The reason for this is purely technical, and can be understood when studying the NSU policy.

-This example can be found in code unter `main.testclasses.NSUPolicy`.
+A working example can be found in code unter `main.testclasses.NSUPolicy1`.

 ### Further example
-Consider the following code:
+Consider the following code (see `main.testclasses.NSUPolicy2` for working example)
 ```
 o1 = new C();
 o2 = new C();